Parivahan Sewa & Sarathi Parivahan 2025 – Driving License, Vehicle Registration, DL/RC Status & eChallan at parivahan.gov.in

 Now you can easily download you driving license pdf

-- Open the Google Play Store or Apple App Store.
+- You can download it from the Play Store or App Store.

-- Search for “mParivahan” and install it on your phone.
+- Search for mParivahan and install it on your device.

-- If you’re a new user, sign up by entering your mobile number and verify it with the OTP.
+- If you are a new user, then register yourself on the app by entering your number and verification code, known as OTP.

-- If you already have an account, just log in with your existing details.
+- If you are an old user, then just log in with your details.

-- Now search for the driving licence service section
+- Now search for the driving license station section.

-- Enter the required data like your dl number and DOB.
+- Enter the required data, like DL number and date of birth.

 - Now click on the Add My Driving Licence and you will get your virtual DL.